 - Like byte, their nighttime-only aligners only require you to wear them for 10 hours per day (presumably while you sleep) instead of the standard 22 hours per day.
 So if you’d rather not wear aligners to work, school, or anywhere else, you don’t have to!

-- Like most other clear aligners, SmileDirectClub’s are relatively stain-resistant, although you should still remove them before eating or drinking.
+- Similar to other clear aligners, SmileDirectClub’s are relatively stain-resistant, although you should still remove them before eating or drinking.

 - SmileDirectClub’s aligners are also cut straight across rather than along the gum line, making them slightly more visible, but also potentially more effective.

-- As of Fall, 2019, SmileDirectClub will no longer be working with its longtime manufacturer Aligntech (the company behind Invisalign), so their aligner appearance and quality could change in the coming months.
+- As of Fall, 2019, SmileDirectClub will no longer be working with its longtime manufacturer Align Technology (the company behind Invisalign), so their aligner appearance and quality could change in the coming months.

-Smilelove’s primary claim to fame is their consistently low promotional prices.
+AlignerCo’s primary claim to fame is their consistently low promotional prices.
 And while they often deliver the most cost-effective clear aligner option, they also make a good looking, highly-discreet aligner.
-Their marketing campaigns claim that Smilelove aligners are less visible than the competitors, but this is subject to personal preference.
+Their website claims that they make the “world’s clearest aligners,” although it’s personal preference as to whether this makes them better looking.

-- Smilelove aligners use a smooth, translucent plastic that they claim is less visible.
+- AlignerCo aligners use a smooth, translucent plastic that they claim is less visible.
 Some customers prefer this reflective material because they love the way it makes their smile “gleam.”

 - Their aligners are scalloped to match the gumline instead of cut straight across.
 Aligners that overlap the gums can sometimes be more visible.

-- Smilelove partners with Essix to produce their aligners.
+- AlignerCo partners with Essix to produce their aligners.
 Essix is an experienced and widely-trusted dental supplies manufacturer, so you can trust that your aligners will be consistent and well-made.

-- Like many other clear aligners, Smilelove’s are relatively stain-resistant, but that doesn’t mean you should leave them in when you eat and drink.
+- Like many other clear aligners, AlignerCo’s are relatively stain-resistant, but that doesn’t mean you should leave them in when you eat and drink.